-The total system approach is based on the fact that Products (aircraft, airborne and ground equipment), Airspace users (Flight Operators, crews, maintenance personnel), Aerodromes, CNS/ ATM services providers Suppliers ,on the ground or in the air are part of a single network.
+The total system approach is based on the fact that products (aircraft, airborne and ground equipment), Airspace users (Flight Operators, crews, maintenance personnel), Aerodromes, CNS/ ATM services providers Suppliers, on the ground or in the air are part of a single system.

-The aim of the "total system approach" is to eliminate the risk of safety gaps or overlaps, and seeks to avoid conflicting requirements and confused responsibilities.
+The aim of the "total system approach" is to eliminate the risk of safety gaps or overlaps across different domains, and seeks to avoid conflicting requirements and confused responsibilities.
 Regulations are interpreted and applied in a standardised manner and best practices are provided.